kwebio/kweb-core/docs/src/events.md

 Due to this pre-loading mechanism, the event handler for an *onImmediate* must limit itself to simple DOM modifications.
-Kweb includes some runtime safeguards against this but they can```t catch every problem so please use with caution.
+Kweb includes some runtime safeguards against this but they can't catch every problem so please use with caution.
 :::